 Is The Bleach Pregnancy Test Accurate?

+There are no studies to support this method.
 It cannot be said that the bleach pregnancy test is 100% accurate.
 However, it might give you the right result if you try it around five to ten days after you missed a period when the hCG levels can be detected in the urine (1).
 In case your result is negative and you still haven’t got your periods, you can try the test again.

 Read on to know the science behind this home-based pregnancy test.